digital-asset/ex-tutorial-nodejs/README.md

 ## Compile the DAML code

-Before getting started, build the DAML code with
+Before getting started, move to the project root directory and build the DAML code with

     daml build